roosmaa/ledger-app-nano/README.md

 # blue-app-nano

-$NANO wallet application for Ledger Nano S. (Ledger Blue is unsupported at this time.)
+$NANO wallet application for Ledger Nano S & Ledger Blue devices.

 ## For users

 You can install the Nano app from the Ledger Manager.
-If it doesn't show up for you in Ledger Manager, make sure that your Ledger firmware has been upgraded to the latest version.
+If it doesn't show up for you in Ledger Manager, make sure that your Ledger device firmware has been upgraded to the latest version.
 See also the Ledger own [guide on installing and using the app](https://support.ledgerwallet.com/hc/en-us/articles/360005459013-Install-and-use-Nano).

 To interact with the Nano network, you need to use a wallet software that has integrated Ledger support.
 Currently the following wallets have integrated Ledger support: